calebjmatthews/endless-desert/concept.md

 ## Research option flow:
   - Pull the options specific to the research, then the options for its category and difficulty
+  - If there are unused manditory options => remaining rounds, use one of those as only option
   - Remove the options that have already been used as part of this research
   - Look at the number of remaining steps: if there are <= steps as research-specific options, only choose from those
+  - If the card slot is > 1, include secondary options in pool
-  - If there are >, choose from any in the pool
+  - If there are >, make weighted choice from any in the pool
-  - If there are no options remaining in the pool, restore all previously used options
+  - If there are no non-secondary options remaining in the pool, restore all previously used options

 ## Option cost application:
   - If specificity is exact, deduct material at once